 One of the main guidelines when taking photos is to follow The Rule of Thirds.
 We like to see images defined by a certain sense of order.
 One of these involves dividing images into thirds, with the subject falling at or along one of those divisions.
 Check this out in the image below.

-Bonus tip: Once you’ve mastered the basics, here’s some advanced composition tips.
+Bonus tip: Once you’ve mastered the basics, here are some advanced composition tips.

 On the web, the rule of thirds comes in quite handy on cover pages.
 That’s because you’ll often have an image supported by a headline and a call to action.
 Choose an image that gives good exposure to the call to action.
 In this example, the subject is placed on the left side to leave the right side free for the call to action.